Immunisation

 Community Health has immunisation teams based at our child health centres in:

 Other child health centres across the metro area hold immunisation clinics during the week.
-View the details and times for immunisations (PDF 804kb) at these clinics.
+Find the details and times for immunisations (PDF 804kb) at these clinics.

-Visit Healthy WA – Where can I get immunised? for details on child health centres that offer immunisation clinics and other locations you can get your child immunised at.
+Visit Healthy WA – Where can I get immunised? for other locations where you can get your child immunised, including outside the Perth metropolitan area.

 After immunisation